zidni0/Brooklyn-parking-ml/readme.md

 # NoFine
-## Predicting legal and free parking spots in Brooklyn using NYC Open Data and machine learning”
+## Predicting legal and free parking spots in Brooklyn using NYC Open Data and machine learning